phochste/rdf-canon/README.md

 ) .
 ```

 Both lead to a different canonicalization result.
+This proves that canoncalization should be
+external to the packaging process, plus the result of the canonicalization needs to have
+an agreement how to be written into rdflingua format (if further nested packaging is required).

+#### 3

 Should